-DV and OV order using Telia's self- service software A person in a Subscriber Organisation applies for certificates to Devices (OV certificates) directly from the CA system by using the self-service application provided by Telia.
+DV and OV order A person in a Subscriber Organization applies for certificates to Devices (OV certificates) directly from the CA system by using the self-service application provided by Telia.
 The application will print all relevant certificate request values on screen for final review.
 If accepted by the Certificate Requester and by the CA configuration the request is processed automatically.
 It may contain only pre-defined values like Domain Names and Organization Names (for OV) that have been pre-validated by CA to this Subscriber.

 If the order includes new values or order is originated from a new person the subscriber's administrative contact must approve the new values or persons to be added to Subscriber's TLS contract.
 Then CA will verify that the Subscriber is allowed to use the new values before the certificate is created and the new values get pre-approved status for further orders.

 Only Telia Registration Officers may add new allowed Domain Name or Organization Name values for Subscriber that act as the RA role.
-New values are always verified according to 3.2.
+New values are always verified

 The Subscriber is bound through an TLS Service Agreement with Telia.
 The Registration Officers also accept Subscriber Responsibilities when they logon to Telia's self-service application for the first time.